 Samuel E. Osbourn served as Headmaster at Germantown Academy from 1915-1948 and was referred to as “The Doc” by his adoring students.
 As an administrator he was a visionary, prioritizing the improvement of school buildings and the revision of school curriculum to provide the best education possible and meet the changing needs of an evolving GA community.
 He personally oversaw the renovation of the main schoolhouse, the gymnasium and the construction of a new elementary school building.
 He strongly believed in opening independent school education to a broader base of students which led to his initiation of an established school endowment, firmly acknowledging that funding provides educational opportunity.
 The recognition society for GA’s planned giving society is named in his honor, as are the Osbourn Memorial Medal and The Osbourn Award for Ethics.

-ted haynie, House Head
+mICHAEL TORREY, House Head

 Owen J. Roberts a member of the Class of 1891 entered the University of Pennsylvania at the age of 16 and graduated in 1895 and then attended the Law School.